 As a truth it operates separately from (and frequently but not necessarily in opposition to) truth in facts or strings of events narrated with faith and diligence to corroborated firsthand witness accounts.I find it very interesting that neither A Handbook to Literature nor Louis D. Rubin Jr.’s A Writer’s Companion carries an entry on “emotional truth.”
 And using search engines to suss out origins of the concept, I find that it is becoming greatly abused, applies equally to literature as to acting and actors and even to comics books.
 Overused, the term may soon fall into cliché.

 Emotional truth is said to occur now even in comics.
-See Tom Brevoort, editor at Marvel Comics, commenting on emotional truth.
-In fact, as an editor, for narratives at Marvel he declares, “So that’s my 2010 goal: push back towards the fundamentals of striving to find the emotional truth of the stories and the characters, and place a greater emphasis on that among our writers and editors.
+Tom Brevoort, editor for narratives at Marvel Comics, declares, “So that’s my 2010 goal: push back towards the fundamentals of striving to find the emotional truth of the stories and the characters, and place a greater emphasis on that among our writers and editors.
 Raise the bar.
 Good thing we’ve got an editorial retreat coming up here.”
-And with the rise in the graphic novel as a more accepted and literary form meriting serious critical attenion, we find comics also treating history as in the forthcoming Booth.
+And with the rise in the graphic novel as a more accepted and literary form meriting serious critical attenion, we find comics also treating history as in the graphic novel Booth.

 Many fiction writers and literary critics strive to say that, “the feeling created by a fictional story is sometimes truer than what results from reading the facts.”
 Mark Twain called this “lying toward the truth.”